Skip to content

 SalesforceIQ

-Pre-Einstein AI CRM.
-Strong back-end, front-end that made users do too much work.
-Redesigned Contact Gallery for action over information. +40% DAU, +34% duplicates merged.
+Pre-Einstein AI CRM with a strong back-end and a front-end that made users do too much work.
+Redesigned Contact Gallery around action, trust, and correction. +40% DAU, +34% duplicates merged.

 Role